Election (2005 film): Reception

 The A.V.
-Club's Ignatiy Vishnevetsky writes, "[Johnnie] To’s saga makes plain that self-interest, far more than traditional ideas about honor, defines contemporary crooks.
-While that’s hardly an astonishing revelation, the writer-director deftly generates suspense (as well as sly comedy) from a mood of all-consuming untrustworthiness. [...]
-Thrilling and amusing in equally dark measure, it’s an incisive portrait of a dysfunctional family-style organization struggling to update its sordid operation in an age of unchecked capitalist greed."
+Club's Ignatiy Vishnevetsky writes, "[Johnnie] To's saga makes plain that self-interest, far more than traditional ideas about honor, defines contemporary crooks.
+While that's hardly an astonishing revelation, the writer-director deftly generates suspense (as well as sly comedy) from a mood of all-consuming untrustworthiness. [...]
+Thrilling and amusing in equally dark measure, it's an incisive portrait of a dysfunctional family-style organization struggling to update its sordid operation in an age of unchecked capitalist greed."

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Johnnie To.

 Distribution

 Election was sold to more than 21 territories, including Optimum Releasing for the United Kingdom, ARP Sélection for France and Hopscotch Films for Australia, after screening at the 2005 Cannes Film Festival in competition.
 Tartan Films has acquired all United States rights to this movie as of May 2006.

 Awards and nominations

 The movie is notable in being nominated for 14 Golden Horse Awards in Hong Kong cinema.
 The film was named Best Film of 2005 in the Hong Kong Film Critics Society Awards, with To also clinching Best Director honours for the movie.